ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 **Using the OpenStack Command Line Client to deactivate the existing image**

-1. Get the existing image id
+1. Get the existing image id:
     ```
     # glance image-list
     ```

-2. Deactivate the image
+2. Deactivate the image:
     ```
     # glance image-deactivate <image_id>
     ```

-3. Show the image status
+3. Show the image status:
     ```
     # glance image-show <image_id>
     ```